jjoshkaplan/nba/README.md

 # NBA Player Analysis Project

-This project analyzes NBA player statistics to categorize players based on their roles (BATMAN, ROBIN, and ALFRED) and calculates a new performance metric called `NEW`.
+This project analyzes NBA player statistics to categorize players based on their roles (BATMAN, ROBIN, and ALFRED) and calculates a new performance metric called `ADVANCED`.
 The project includes data loading, cleaning, processing, modeling, and visualization.

 ## Table of Contents